elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-did-the-hausmann-renovations-impact-the-social-patterns-in-parisian-society.md

 url: /learn/art-history-and-literature/questions/how-did-the-hausmann-renovations-impact-the-social-patterns-in-parisian-society
 score: 9.0
 related_article1:
-    id: 166574
+    id: 166571
-    title: How did Impressionist artists represent women's perspectives and changing gender roles in their work?
+    title: >-
+        What were the main themes of Impressionism, and how did they reflect urban and suburban life?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-impressionist-artists-represent-womens-perspectives-and-changing-gender-roles-in-their-work
+    url: /learn/art-history-and-literature/questions/what-were-the-main-themes-of-impressionism-and-how-did-they-reflect-urban-and-suburban-life
 related_article2:
-    id: 166565
+    id: 166567
-    title: What were the main structural changes introduced during the Hausmann renovations of Paris?
+    title: >-
+        How did modernity influence the representation of Parisian society in modern art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-were-the-main-structural-changes-introduced-during-the-hausmann-renovations-of-paris
+    url: /learn/art-history-and-literature/questions/how-did-modernity-influence-the-representation-of-parisian-society-in-modern-art
 related_article3:
-    id: 166570
+    id: 166574
-    title: How did photography influence the development of Realism in art?
+    title: >-
+        How did Impressionist artists represent women's perspectives and changing gender roles in their work?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-photography-influence-the-development-of-realism-in-art
+    url: /learn/art-history-and-literature/questions/how-did-impressionist-artists-represent-womens-perspectives-and-changing-gender-roles-in-their-work
 related_article4:
-    id: 166576
+    id: 166565
-    title: How did artists respond to the themes of modernity and urbanization in their work?
+    title: >-
+        What were the main structural changes introduced during the Hausmann renovations of Paris?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-artists-respond-to-the-themes-of-modernity-and-urbanization-in-their-work
+    url: /learn/art-history-and-literature/questions/what-were-the-main-structural-changes-introduced-during-the-hausmann-renovations-of-paris
 related_article5:
-    id: 166568
+    id: 166567
-    title: What role did the Avant-Garde movement play in the portrayal of marginalized groups in 19th century Paris?
+    title: >-
+        How did modernity influence the representation of Parisian society in modern art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-role-did-the-avantgarde-movement-play-in-the-portrayal-of-marginalized-groups-in-19th-century-paris
+    url: /learn/art-history-and-literature/questions/how-did-modernity-influence-the-representation-of-parisian-society-in-modern-art
 ---

 &nbsp;